 "Welcome, welcome, welcome from your DeSoto-Plymouth dealer.
-Say the Secret Word and divide a hundred dollars — it's a common word, something you always have with you. note (Alternately, "something you see every day" or "something you can find around the house".)"
+Say the Secret Word and divide a hundred dollars — it's a common word, something you always have with you. note "

 —The most well-known version of Groucho Marx's introductory spiel to contestants.